 …And a fried egg.
 The fried egg is really an important part of this Sesame Noodles with Wilted Greens dish, but it just seemed like including it in the title would make it excessively long.
 But I suppose crispy tofu or any roasted meat would work just as well as an egg.
 But anyway.

-After my Bacon and Caramelized Pineapple Pizza splurge the other day, I decided to make something a little more healthful.
-Simple, healthy food makes me so happy.
+I’m really into simple food.
+It’s easy to prepare, you can taste the nuances of the ingredients, and it just doesn’t take a lot of mental energy.
 This one is nothing more than a bowl full of lightly seasoned pasta, spinach (or any other green) quickly wilted in a skillet with a little garlic, salt, and pepper, and an egg for extra protein and that luxuriously silky yolk. 🙌 #yolklove

 Sesame Noodles with Wilted Greens